 Course Load and Class Standing

 The normal rate of work is defined as 16 credits per semester, counting toward the 128 credits required as the graduation standard.
+Students in their final year may work at the rate of 12 credits each term, as long as all degree requirements will be met by the end of their final semester.

 Some courses — notably, physical education courses — do not carry credits and do not contribute toward the calculation of a legal course load or progress toward the graduation standard.
 Students enrolling in them do so as a supplement to an otherwise legal program of study.